Affiliated Faculty // SIS // Critical Disability Studies

 Faculty Associate: Center on Aging and the Life Course

 Dr. Sherylyn Briller is an applied cultural/medical anthropologist specializing in aging, life course, disability, end-of-life issues and global health.
+She is the current President of the Society for Applied Anthropology.

 Dr. Briller has conducted research in Mongolia and the United States.
 She is a Faculty Associate in the Center on Aging and the Life Course.
 Her professional interests extend to anthropologists’ education, career development, and interdisciplinary collaboration.
 She was hired to guide the expansion of anthropological application and practice at Purdue.
 Briller is a Fellow of the Society for Applied Anthropology and the Co-Chair of the Consortium of Applied and Practicing Anthropology Programs.
 She is a former President of the Association for Anthropology & Gerontology Education.